Lightning-AI/pytorch-lightning/docs/source/advanced/optimized_multi_gpu.rst

 * If you're using Adam or AdamW, ensure to use FusedAdam or DeepSpeedCPUAdam (for CPU Offloading) rather than the default torch optimizers as they come with large speed benefits
 * Treat your GPU/CPU memory as one large pool.
 In some cases, you may not want to offload certain things (like activations) to provide even more space to offload model parameters
 * When offloading to the CPU, make sure to bump up the batch size as GPU memory will be freed
+* We also support sharded checkpointing.
+By passing ``save_full_weights=False`` to the ``DeepSpeedPlugin``, we'll save shards of the model which allows you to save extremely large models.
+However to load the model and run test/validation/predict you must use the Trainer object.

 Custom DeepSpeed Config
 """""""""""""""""""""""